blinken/paradar/README.md

 a handheld compass that indicates air traffic, or in the air on your flight deck to improve your situational awareness.

-Paradar receives ADS-B, the international standard for aircraft surveillance.
+paradar receives ADS-B, the international standard for aircraft surveillance.
 Support for the Open Glider Network (via a free software update) and possibly integrated FLARM (to see and be seen by other ultralight pilots) is planned in the future.

 This is a receive-only device: it doesn't transmit your location to other aircraft.
-For receive and transmit functionality in the UK, pairing it with the [uAvionix SkyEcho2](https://uavionix.com/products/skyecho/) ADS-B transmitter gives you highly portable and inexpensive setup with a convenient display, suitable for paraglider, ultralight and fixed wing pilots.
+For receive and transmit functionality in the UK, pairing paradar with the [uAvionix SkyEcho2](https://uavionix.com/products/skyecho/) ADS-B transmitter gives you a highly portable and inexpensive setup with a convenient display, suitable for paraglider, ultralight and fixed wing pilots.

-*Fully assembled units available below.*
+<a href="#buy-a-paradar">Fully assembled units available below.</a>

-**Paradar is open hardware and open source software under the GNU General Public License**, which means all the design files and source code are available here for you to download.
+**paradar is open hardware and open source software under the GNU General Public License**, which means all the design files and source code are available here for you to download.
 If you have the ability to solder SMD devices and 3D print a case, then you can build it yourself.
 [Bug reports, feedback](https://github.com/blinken/paradar/issues)